terrajobst/commandline-parser/README.md

     .\tool.exe pull origin --all
     .\tool.exe commit -m 'Message'

-Sometimes having a default make sense.
-For example, if the tool originally only had a single command but now has to support more commands you may want to use a default command to avoid breaking existing customers.
-In other cases it may just more be convenient to use a default because one command is way more popular than others.

-For example, let's assume that `commit` would be the default command.
-In that case both forms are equivalent:

-    # Equivalent if 'commit' is the default command
-    .\tool.exe commit -m 'Message'
-    .\tool.exe -m 'Message'

 ### Missing

-- Support for default commands
 - Add ellipses when printing multi value qualifiers and parameters
 - Add argument for non-boolean qualifiers
 - Make -? and --help an intrinsic and remove it from the list